apache/pekko-samples/pekko-sample-kafka-to-sharding-scala/README.md

 As there is only one node we get 100% locality, each forwarded message is processed on the same node

-Now let's see that remain true once we add more nodes to the Akka Cluster, add another with different ports:
+Now let's see that remain true once we add more nodes to the Apache Pekko Cluster, add another with different ports:

 ```
-sbt "processor / run 2552 8552 8082"
+sbt "processor / run 7355 8552 8082"
 ```

 When this starts up we'll see Kafka assign partitions to the new node (it is in the same consumer group):